iTwin/itwinjs-core/docs/learning/learning/Glossary.md

 |**FederationGuid**|An optional 128 bit [Globally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) for an Element.
 Generally it is intended that FederationGuid are assigned by external systems and are held in iModels to *federate* Elements to their external meaning.
 |**FileProperty**|A named string or blob that holds *metadata* about an iModel.
 FileProperties are meant to be accessible directly from SQLite and are the only data in an iModel not defined by an ECClass.
 For example, thumbnails are stored as FileProperties.
 |**Frustum**|An 8-point [truncated pyramid](https://en.wikipedia.org/wiki/Viewing_frustum) that defines the volume of space visible in a View.
 The front and back planes must be parallel and their centers must align at right angles.
 |**Gateway**|The mechanism by which the frontend communicates with the backend.
 Different Gateways are used when the frontend and backend are connected via HTTP vs connected on the same computer via sockets.
+See [gateways](../../overview/overview/App.md#gateways) for more information.
 |**GeometricElement**|A subclass of Element that can include geometry (in its GeometryStream.)
 Only GeometricElements are visible in Views.
 |**GeometricModel**|A subclass of Model that can hold GeometricElements.
 |**GeometryPart**|A named GeometryStream that can be shared by many GeometricElements.